Condor (airline): Headquarters

-The former head office near Frankfurt Airport at its inauguration.
+The former head office near Frankfurt Airport at its inauguration in 2012.
 The flight attendants are wearing uniforms from different generations for the occasion.

-Condor has been headquartered in Neu-Isenburg since 2020.
-It was previously based in Kelsterbach and later Frankfurt.
+Condor has been headquartered in Gateway Gardens, Frankfurt, since March 2026.
+It was previously headquartered in Kelsterbach, Frankfurt and later Neu-Isenburg.

 In January 2010, the airline broke ground on their then new headquarters in Gateway Gardens, an office complex in Flughafen, Frankfurt, across the Bundesautobahn 3 from Frankfurt Airport.
 380 ground employees worked in the building, and pre-flight briefings for about 2,000 flight attendants were held in the building.
 Prior to its redevelopment, the land housed families stationed at a U.S. military base.
 Groß & Partner and OFB Projektentwicklung developed the seven-floor facility.
 The 14600 sqm building is situated between the park and the central plaza, in the "Quartier Mondo" area of Gateway Gardens.
 It housed Condor's corporate headquarters, a training and education center with a flight simulator, and the airline's flight operations facility.
 2700 sqm of the facility included small units rented to other tenants and a café and restaurant on the building's first floor.
 The building opened in the spring of 2012.
 However, Condor left the complex in 2020 and rented cheaper offices in nearby Neu-Isenburg.

-In May 2025, Condor announced it would return to Gateway Gardens, renting ten floors (floors 6 – 15) in the striking Alpha Rotex high-rise.
-The airline is scheduled to relocate in **February 2026**, with approximately **800 to 900 employees** expected to work at the new headquarters.
+In May 2025, Condor announced it would return to Gateway Gardens, renting ten floors.
+The airline relocated to the Alpha Rotex building in March 2026, with approximately 800 to 900 employees working at the new headquarters.

 The Alpha Rotex building, formerly occupied by DB Schenker, is located at the western end of Gateway Gardens—a move intended to enhance operational synergy by bringing administrative staff closer to Frankfurt Airport and its crews.